Australia has a census every 5 years. The next one is coming up in August 2021.

 On the 10th of August the Australian Government will be conducting a national census.

-If you longer believe the supernatural teachings of your religion, this is a great opportunity to express your views and mark “No Religion” on the census.
+If you no longer believe the supernatural teachings of your religion, this is a great opportunity to express your views and mark “No Religion” on the census.

 Accurate census data guides policy makers & political leaders when planning and making funding decisions.